 The Best Retinol and Vitamin C Products for Your Skin

 Now that you're familiar with the different ways you can use retinol and vitamin C, here are my top product recommendations:

 - The Ordinary Retinol 1% in Squalane (reviewed here) is the most affordable retinol, at the highest strength available.
 The brand also has a milder 0.2% and 0.5%.

-- Drunk Elephant A-Passioni Retinol Cream is a strong one percent retinol with other ingredients to minimize irritation.
+- Drunk Elephant A-Passioni Retinol Cream (reviewed here) is a strong one percent retinol with other ingredients to minimize irritation.
 Avoid this one if you are acne-prone.

 - A313 Vitamin A Pommade (reviewed here) is the most potent over-the-counter retinoid I've tried, even though it contains retinol esters, which are milder than retinol.
 I find it's actually comparable to a prescription product.

-- Shani Darden Retinol Reform (reviewed here) features five percent retinyl propionate (a retinol ester) and five percent lactic acid.
-It's super lightweight and effective.
+- Shani Darden Retinol Reform (reviewed here) was recently reformulated and now features 2.2 percent encapsulated retinol and two percent lactic acid.

 - Lixirskin Night Switch Retinol 1% is a light, watery serum with the maximum one percent retinol.
 Don't be scared off, though—I find this one is actually quite gentle.

 - Dermalogica Overnight Retinol Repair 1% can be used either on its own or with the accompanying buffer cream to prevent irritation.
 There's also a 0.5% version.

 - Skin Regimen 1.5 Retinol Booster Wrinkle Concentrate is a new retinol on the block, made with 100 percent natural ingredients.

 L-Ascorbic Acid Treatments